anthonyrohloff/ecooptima-agentic-workflow/README.md

 ## General Information

-This project utilized OpenAI's [Agents SDK](https://openai.github.io/openai-agents-python/) to create a custom agentic workflow for the following framework:
+This project utilizes OpenAI's [Agents SDK](https://openai.github.io/openai-agents-python/) to create a custom agentic workflow for the following framework:

 **Community-urban afforestation optimization** – Design natural plant bundles (like “Legos”) for urban afforestation using digital technology, AI agents, and custom